Jorritboer/research_internship_report/report.typ

 Where the intuition for operators like $or,and,box,diamond$ is quite straightforward, for the $mu slash nu$ operators it is less so.
 Briefly put, it follows from what was explained in @sec:modal that $mu$ incites finite looping, and $nu$ infinite looping.
 It can be seen from the definition for $Omega$ using the alternation depth, that outer $mu slash nu$ operators have higher priority than inner ones, and $mu$ is always even and $nu$ odd.
 Thus the highest priority occuring infinitely often in an infinite play indicates the outermost fixed point operator that is visited infinitely often.
 Thus, if this is even, we have an infinite loop through a $nu$ operator, which satisfies the formula.
 For a $mu$ operator, however, an infinite loop is undesired, and thus if the outermost fixed point operator which is visited infinitely often is $mu$, it is not a least fixed point, and $R$ has refuted the formula.

 Now, to use this game to give alternative semantics for the modal mu-calculus we need that if $s scripts(tack.double)^T phi$ then $V$ can verify this in the game $cal(G)(phi,T)$ by winning the game, and $R$ can not win.
 We call this that $V$ has a winning strategy: $V$ can always play (i.e. take the right transition if it is their turn) such that regardless of what $R$ plays, $V$ wins the play.
-We then have the theorem, which is crucial for our derivation of the concidence results in @sec:new:
+We then have the crucial theorem for our derivation of the concidence results in @sec:new:

 #theorem([Theorem 10.18 #cite(<gradel2003automata>)])[
   $